How to start up your own Kendama Club

-Even if you make a flyer and go to your first club in a park and you end up with just yourself or one friend.
-Keep showing up and making it an available space to play kendama.
+Even if you make a flyer, go to your first club in a park, and you end up with just yourself or one attendee, keep showing up and making it an available space to play kendama.

 More meetups = A more thriving kendama community.